rhomobile/rhomobile-docs/eb/en/edge/api/barcode.md

 ####Platforms

 * Windows Mobile
-* Symbol Devices Only(Bluetooth Scanners on Zebra Technologies' devices)
+* Symbol Devices Only(Bluetooth Scanners on Symbol Technologies' devices)

 ###d2of5